eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 How long can I set eBay Time Away for?

 With item sales paused, a single Time Away period can currently run up to 30 days.
-With sales kept on and an extended dispatch time, the cap is shorter, currently 15 days, because eBay will only stretch the dispatch promise buyers see so far. eBay adjusts limits like this from time to time, so check the current figures on its Time Away help page when you book.
+With sales kept on and eligible estimated delivery dates updated, the current cap is 15 days. eBay adjusts limits like this from time to time, so check the current figures on its Time Away help page when you book.

 Do auctions stop during Time Away?

-No. Auction-style listings keep running in both modes, bidding continues, and an auction that ends while you are away creates a normal order.
-Plan auction end dates around your break, or end them early before you go (fees can apply once there are bids, and an auction in its last 12 hours with the reserve met cannot be ended at all).
+No. Auction-style listings keep running in both modes, bidding continues, and an auction that ends while you are away creates a paid order.
+When sales are paused, eBay shows a Time Away notice and updates the auction’s estimated delivery date.
+Plan end dates if you do not want auction orders during the break; if you end one early, fees can apply once there are bids, and an auction in its last 12 hours with the reserve met cannot be ended.

 What happens to orders placed just before my break?

 They keep their original handling time and estimated delivery dates, so they must be dispatched as normal. eBay’s advice is to fulfil all orders and respond to open buyer requests before your start date.
-Time Away only changes expectations for orders placed after it begins.
+Time Away changes delivery expectations only for eligible orders placed after it begins; eBay’s listed exceptions do not receive the automatic update.

 Can buyers still contact me while I am away?